yuvaramsingh94/Vehicle-Detection/README.md

 At 6th block of my code , i defined a function to find the HOG of the image , along with HOG i also used raw pixel values and histogram of color also as a feature to detect vehicles

-At
-I started by reading in all the `vehicle` and `non-vehicle` images.
+At th 17th block of my code , i started importing the training image into my program . using the function extractFeatures , i started to extract the features (HOG , color hist , bin) and storing them as a single dimentional vectors

 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]

-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+i used skimage.feature.hog function to calculate the HOG of a image . my parameters where

+* orient = 9
+* pix_per_cell = 8
+* cell_per_block = 2

-Here is an example using the `YCrCb` color space and HOG parameters of `orientations=8`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:
+Here is an example using the `YCrCb` color space and HOG parameters of `orientations=9`, `pixels_per_cell=(8, 8)` and `cells_per_block=(2, 2)`:

 ![alt text][image2]

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters in trail and error method . finally i setteld for these parameters becouse these seems to work fine for me

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using HOG , hist of color feature  at 20th block of my code .After a lot of trail methods , i setteled with 100 as the C value for Linear SVM

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+At 16th block , i defined a function called find_cars where i implemented the window search methods . when comming to scale , i did trail and error method to find the scaling values and landed on these values . they provide me a good traadeoff between time to process the image and Detecting car percentage

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+i used 7 different scaling factors to get a decent coverage of the image . this led me to higher time consumption when come to predict the image . here are some test iamges where i marked the bounding box in the image

 ![alt text][image4]
 ---